archusXIV/mpv-playlists-manager/README.md

 mpm -v # prints mpm version
 ```
 ## Please update your mpmrc file on each release.
+When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.
 ## New in version 1.3-7
 - Change mpm default window size in mpmrc by editing _ResizeWindow function.
 - Prompts, warnings, etc in mpmrc... now support rgb sequences, for example: